UMAprotocol/protocol/Automated.md

 4. Get a SendGrid API key by clicking `Settings` -> `API Keys` -> `Create API Key`.
 5. Create a new `Compute Engine` instance [here](https://console.cloud.google.com/compute/instances) by clicking `Create Instance` and configure it with the following steps.
-6. Click the box next to `Deploy a container image to this VM instance` and put in the URL for the UMA automated voting system Docker image `<TODO FILL IN>`.
+   a.
+Click the box next to `Deploy a container image to this VM instance` and put in the URL for the UMA automated voting system Docker image `<TODO FILL IN>`.
-7. Set the following environment variables: `<TODO FILL IN>`.
+   b.
+Set the following environment variables: `<TODO FILL IN>`.

 ## Redeploying